 Most classes welcome students at all levels however a few require experience or specific skills.
 Any information regarding required skills will be included in the class description.
 Those with more experience are welcome to join any class with the understanding that they will participate in class projects and use the materials and equipment provided within the format of the class.

-This year, class materials will be provided and that cost is included in the class fee.
+Starting in 2019, class materials will be provided and that cost is included in the class fee.

 Registrations are accepted on a first-come, first-registered basis.
 Class size is limited – early registration is recommended.
 Registration is by phone at 865-436-5860.